 When Iceland is blessed by the weather gods, most Icelanders agree on that there are few things in this world that beat camping in Iceland.
 There are camping areas all around the country and obviously, it is a lot more budget friendly than staying at hotels.

 We recommend staying at special camping areas but you are allowed to camp everywhere that is not a private property.

 So, we are looking at the best things to do in Iceland during summer and I mention visiting the glaciers?!

 Most people think the Icelandic glaciers and glacier activities in general are only accessible during winter.
 However, during summer you will have just the same conditions except the weather is more likely to be warm, sunny and clear!
 Meaning - the summer is perfect for exploring the best of our Icelandic glaciers!

-Hiking, ice climbing, skiing or snowmobiling - How fund does that sound?
+Glacier hiking & climbing, skiing or snowmobiling - How fund does that sound?
 Just make sure that you always visit the glaciers with a guide or on a organised tours.
 The glaciers can be very dangerous for those who don't know it.